How to Measure for a Metal Roof Like a Pro

 Avoid over-measuring and under-measuring.
 Both cause issues.
 Over-measuring means wasted material and money.
 Under-measuring leads to shortages and delays.
 Measure carefully and accurately to get it right the first time.

 Don’t ignore the roof slope.
 Failing to account for slope leads to miscalculations.
-Use a level to measure the slope angle.
+Measure pitch as rise over run (example: 4/12).
+Use a pitch gauge, framing square method, or an app.
+Record pitch for each plane.
 Incorporate this into your measurements.
 This step ensures your panels fit properly and cover the roof correctly.

 Be mindful of roof features.
 Chimneys, vents, and skylights need precise measuring.
 Incorrect measurements here cause big problems.
 Measure each feature individually.
 Add extra material to ensure a tight fit.